Skip to Content

 Where to Stay in Qeqertarsuaq

-The hotel is spread out over five different buildings.
+The hotel is spread out over several different buildings.
 The building we stayed at had a nice common area with a small kitchen.
 From what I understood, there were kitchens in the other buildings as well.
 So if you want to prepare your own meals, you can buy some food at the supermarket and cook at the hotel.

 In addition to hotel rooms, there are also hostel rooms that are run by the same owners.
 In summer, you can also book a stay in their Disko Mountain Lodge at the nearby Lyngmark glacier (it requires a 3hr hike).